rosenfeld/light_blog/README.md

 It's possible to specify the template for the articles and override the 404 and 500 handlers.

+Comments are disabled by default but are supported out-of-the-box with [Disqus](https://disqus.com/) if you provide your Disqus id in the options.
+This is also valid for Google Analytics integration.

+Atom feeds are supported out-of-the-box.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: